t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 a modification of the installator's `initrd` (this would make it permanent, useful in case of creating other similar installations) - but I haven't considered it worthwhile.

+_(Update: apparently, there is an easier way to get the `nbd-client` binary inside the installer system, see follow up notes at the bottom)._

 `nbd-client` copied to the Debian installer system allows finally to setup the exported block device:
 ```
 nbd-client -N mydebian nbdserverhostname /dev/nbd0